jeffenc/jeffenc/README.md

 ## About Me 📖

 I'm Jeff, an experienced quality engineer with over 8+ years of industry experience in Financial Services and Banking domain.
 I have a strong background in software quality and assurance via test automation (UI, API, DB, Perf).
-I'm passionate about creating robust, maintainable and scalable software test solutions that help push agile teams and the business forward better and faster.
+I'm passionate about creating robust, maintainable and scalable software test solutions that help push agile teams and businesses forward better and faster.

 ## Skills 🛠️